khawarizmus/hijri-week-calendar-proposal/content.typ

   ],
 )

-*Note*: it must not be assumed that the final month (month 12) being 30 days represents a leap-year in all Hijri Calendars because non-tabular calendars such as Um Al-Qura calendar can have the extra day needed to make-up a leap year inserted at the end of any of the other 29 day months
+*Note*: it must not be assumed that the final month (month 12) being 30 days represents a leap-year in all Hijri calendars because non-tabular calendars such as Um Al-Qura calendar can have the extra day needed to make-up a leap year inserted at the end of any of the other 29 day months

 == Example of Hijri Year Ending 29 days